GluuFederation/docs-ce-prod/3.1.3/source/operation/faq.md

 ## Changing hostnames/IP addresses/listening ports

-It is not recommended to change the hostname or IP address or the listening port of any installed Gluu Server instance.
-The hostname and the IP address is used in many settings stored in LDAP configuration entries, Apache/Jetty configuration and into the custom authentication script.
-It is strongly recommended to use a fresh install in a new VM.
+To change the hostname of a Gluu Server, please use the following script and README.
+[Changing Gluu Server hostname](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts/change_hostname)

 !!!
 Note
     Please use static IP address with reverse proxy or load balancer or simple port forwarding.